 All trains are identically configured and have ample communal areas.
 Lounge and bar cars are social spaces where you can get to know fellow passengers.
 The bar car has a resident pianist to enliven the atmosphere.
 The observation car is the best place from which to watch the impressive scenery, with open air seating available.
 An unexpected bonus on board the train is the spa car for soothing and pampering treatments.

 Dining is very much a part of the Belmond Andean Explorer experience, with all meals included during your time on board.
-The executive chef is Diego Munoz, known for his champoining of Peruvian cuisine, who has designed the train's menus, so you can be assured of the highest quality food.
+The executive chef is Diego Munoz, known for his championing of Peruvian cuisine, who has designed the train's menus, so you can be assured of the highest quality food.
 There is an impressive selection of wines to compliment each dish.

 Photographs courtesy Belmond Andean Explorer

-Operates: Belmond Andean Explorer operates all year.
+Operates: Belmond Andean Explorer operates all year, apart from February.

 Location: Belmond Andean Explorer operates two routes: between Cusco and Arequipa via Lake Titicaca, and between Cusco and Puno.
 Both routes operate in both directions.